j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 very avoidable, and others are potentially expensive.
 We will progress through them, in some cases making incremental changes.
 As I've said before, dealing with backtracking in an effective way is in most cases the trickiest part of actually writing a parser.
-Make sure you understand how the parser has been built up so far and convince yourself about why each instance of `attempt` in the previous parsers has been necessary before continuing.
+Make sure you understand how the parser has been built up so far and convince yourself about why each instance of `atomic` in the previous parsers has been necessary before continuing.

 #### Part 1: `<pat-con>`, `<type-con>`, and `<term>`